OlgaCarvalho/first_personal_website/_posts/2021-07-26-plan-a-project-handover.md

 ## 2. Implementation

-***How is the project implemented?*** Whereas in the introduction section we presented a high-level overview of the project's architecture (from a black-box and grey-box perspective), now we should go into detail on how the components work and how they interact with each other (white-box perspective).
+Whereas in the introduction session we presented a high-level overview of the project's architecture (from a black-box and grey-box perspective), now we should go into a technical detail.

+***How is the project implemented?*** Elaborate on how the components work and how they interact with each other (white-box perspective).

 ***What is the solution's development environment?*** Detail every technology used for the development of the solution: code languages, frameworks, technologies and applications, and their versions.
 If needed, do a walkthrough of the project's file structure.